vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

   position.

-* Right hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a load that is not too much for me wrist as a whole.
+* Right hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a total load that is not too much for my wrist, arm and shoulder, and neck muscles.

   * Excluding the little finger (if I do this first): I close and keep closed for 8 to 19 seconds.
 I should be able to do it, but it's